-Pet Pals: Guinea Pigs galore - KTVZ
+Pet Pals: Guinea pigs galore - KTVZ

-Glut of Guinea Pigs means great pets are ready for loving homes.
-During the Covid-19 pandemic many people wanted small animals, but sadly there are many who now need homes.

-Glut of Guinea Pigs means great pets are ready for loving homes.
-During the Covid-19 pandemic many people wanted small animals, but sadly there are many who now need homes.
+Glut of guinea pigs means great pets are ready for loving homes.
+During the Covid-19 pandemic, many people wanted small animals, but sadly there are many who now need homes and are waiting at the Humane Society of Central Oregon.

 KTVZ NewsChannel 21 is committed to providing a forum for civil and constructive conversation.